Integrated Micro and Nanotechnologies

-Alar is a staff researcher at INL, Microfabrication and Exploratory Nanotechnology, where his research is focused on the developments of integrated sensors and sensing systems.
+Alar is a staff researcher at INL, Integrated Micro and Nanotechnologies, where his research is focused on the developments of integrated sensors and sensing systems.

-Besides academic research Alar has also keen interest in science and technology based entrepreneurship, he has been founder of startups, bringing to market two different scientific products.
+Besides academic research Alar has also a keen interest in science and technology-based entrepreneurship, he has been the founder of startups, bringing to market two different scientific products.
 His main roles in startups have been technology- and product development and intellectual property management (patenting process).
-In Harvard, he was a member of venture incubation program in Harvard Innovation Labs.
+In Harvard, he was a member of a venture incubation program at Harvard Innovation Labs.
 He has also taken part of other innovation and entrepreneurship courses and programs in Chalmers and in Harvard Business School.

 - Alar Ainla, Max M. Hamedi, Firat Güder & George M. Whitesides

 Advanced Materials 29(38), 2017

 - Alar Ainla, Mohit S. Verma, Dian Yang & George M. Whitesides

 - Sergey N Semenov, Lewis J Kraft, Alar Ainla, Mengxia Zhao, Mostafa Baghbanzadeh, Victoria E Campbell, Kyungtae Kang, Jerome M Fox & George M Whitesides.

 “Autocatalytic, bistable, oscillatory networks of biologically relevant organic reactions”

 Nature 537 (7622), 656-660, 2016

 - Firat Güder, Alar Ainla, Julia Redston, Bobak Mosadegh, Ana Glavan, TJ Martin & George M Whitesides.